grishkam/QuickFigures/UserGuide/User Guide.md

 #### Scale Bar Popup Menu
 The popup menu contains options realted to the clicked [Scale Bar](#Scale-bars).
 The **Bar Text** submenu contains options related to the label which indicates a scale bar's length including an option to show or hide the [text](#Text).
 The **Adjust Position** menu option will display a [Attachment Position Dialog](#Attached-Items) that the user may use to input specific numeric values for the position of the scale bar.
 Although the scale bars can be moved beteen panels by drag and drop, the **Switch Panels** submenu provides an additional means of transplanting a scale bar.

+#### Layout Popup Menu
+The popup menu contains options realted to the clicked [layouts](#Layouts).
+The **Edit Layout** Submenu is detailed in the section on [editing layouts](#Editing-Figure-Layouts) for details.
+If the layout is part of a figure, it may also contain a [Figure submenu](#Figure-Submenu).
+If objects are either attached or available for attachment to the layout, the menu will contain [submenus](#Attachment-Submenus) related to those items.

 ### Attached Items
-Certain items like labels and scale bars are 'attached' to image panels (or attached to layouts).
+Certain items like [labels](#Text) and [scale bars](#Scale-Bars) are 'attached' to [image panels](#Image-Panels) (or attached to [layouts](#Layouts)).
 When a user moves the parent panel, the attached items will move accordingly.
 When a user attempts to drag an attached item, it will respond differently than a free object.
 Locations of attached items are determined by their attachment position and the location of their parent panel.
 Attached item positions can be edited in a few ways.
   1. Dragging the attached item directly.
 Normal mouse drags will alter the type of attachment location.
 For example, an item that is anchored at the lower right of a parent panel can be moved to the equivalent location in the upper right by a simple mouse drag.
 A user can also move an item from one parent panel to another or detach the item from its parent by dragging and dropping.
   2. Using the attached item handle.
 Attached scale bars and text items will have an additional handle that allows the user to alter their attachment position (this appears as a red dot).
 By clicking and dragging within the red dot, a user can make small adjustments to the attachment position.
 A user can also click just outside of the red dot to change the type of location.
   3. Using the attachment **Position** dialog.
 A menu item to display this dialog will be present in the popup menu for the attached item. (as well as other menus and mini toolbars).
 A simpler version of this dialog will also appear in the position tab of other dialogs.
 A user can click and drag the blue square within the dialog to change the base location (from the Upper Left to Top for example).
 Finer adjustment to the location can be done with the sliders and numeric fields in this dialog.
 The attachment position dialog can also be used to assign the same attachment position to many labels ensuring consistent spacing of labels (using the checkbox is present in the complete dialog).
 Labels can also be attached to a row, column, or panel of a layout.
 The dialog also contains an option for switching the attachment position between row, column and panel modes (rarely used).
   ![image](images/Dialogs/PositionDialog.png)

 ### Attachment Submenus
 **Attach Item** and **Release Item** submenus appear in the popup menus for [layouts](#Layouts) or [image panels](#Image-Panels) if there is an object in position for attachment (or already attached).
-See section on [attached items](#Attached-Items) for details.
+See section on [attached items](#Attached-Items).
 Since labels and scale bars are automatically attached to panels and can be moved by drag/drop, users should rarely have any need to attach/detach objects manually.
 If no relevant object is available, these submenus will not appear.
 In order to move an object into position for attachment, drag the item above the parent that you want to attach it to.

 ### Editing Figure Layouts
 Figure layouts can be edited in three ways 1) by clicking the layout and dragging the handles or 2) by using the tools in the 'layout tools' toolbar or 3) by right clicking on the layout and using the options in popup menu.
 Since all three of these methods allow the same types of edits, one does not need to learn every single method.